Things to see and do - Carrick-on-Shannon

 IRL - Mohill

-Traditional, family-run pub set close the river and filled with pottery, bygone artefacts and fishing tackle; it's a hit with the locals.
-Cooking is simple and produce, locally sourced.
+Traditional family-run pub set close the river and filled with pottery, bygone artefacts and fishing tackle; it's a real hit with the locals.
+Flavoursome cooking uses local produce.
 The upstairs restaurant opens later in the week.

 A delightful little cottage on the main road of a sleepy village; the loughside drive over from Sligo is beautiful.
 It might have a neighbourhood feel but the food has global overtones, from the South of France and Tuscany to Asia.